lab-cosmo/sphericart/docs/src/api.rst

 Spherical harmonics and their derivatives are computed with optimized hard-coded expressions for low values of the principal angular momentum number :math:`l`, then switch to an efficient recursive evaluation.
-The API involves initializing a calculator that allocates buffer space and computes some constant factors, and then using it to compute :math:`Y_l^m` for one or more points in 3D.
+The API involves initializing a calculator that allocates buffer space and computes some constant factors, and then using it to compute :math:`Y_l^m` (and possibly its first and/or second derivatives) for one or more points in 3D space.

 This core C++ library is then made available to different environments through a C API.
 This section contains a description of the interface of the ``sphericart`` library for the different languages it supports.

-In general, the functions and methods in ``sphericart`` calculate the spherical harmonics, their first and/or second derivatives for one or more points in 3D space.

 .. toctree::
     :maxdepth: 1